 He will be missed.

-Nathan is continued on in his Grandparents Wallace and Leota Sloan, and Glen and Janette Sommerfeldt; his parents Hal and Dana; brothers Frazer and Jeremy.
+Nathan is continued on in his Grandparents Wallace and Leota Sloan, and Glen and Jeannette Sommerfeldt; his parents Hal and Dana; brothers Frazer and Jeremy.

 A viewing and opportunity to visit with the family will take place at The Church of Jesus Christ of Latter-day Saints Cranston Chapel, 200 Cranston Road SE, Calgary, AB on Friday, December 12 2025 from 3:00 to 5:45 pm.
-A Funeral Service follow at the same location, The Church of Jesus Christ of Latter-day Saints Cranston Chapel, 200 Cranston Rd SE, Calgary, AB on Friday, December 12, 2025 at 6:00 pm.
+The Funeral Service will follow the visitation at the same location, The Church of Jesus Christ of Latter-day Saints Cranston Chapel, 200 Cranston Rd SE, Calgary, AB on Friday, December 12, 2025 at 6:00 pm.
 A graveside service will be held at the Cardston Cemetery, Cardston, AB on Saturday, December 13 at 1:00 pm.
-The funeral service will be broadcast live at
+The funeral service will be broadcast live at https://zoom.us/j/94186101567

 The Church of Jesus Christ of Latter Day Saints - Cranston Chapel